-The Conservancy has two offices, one in Hawley, PA and one in Bethel, NY.
-We do our important work with an extremely dedicated but minimally paid staff supported mainly through the generous contributions of our members.
+The Conservancy has two offices, one in Beach Lake, PA–Conservancy headquarters at the Van Scott Nature Reserve–and one in Barryville, NY.
+We do our important work with an extremely dedicated staff supported primarily through the generous contributions of our members.
 Our citizen volunteers contribute significantly to our efforts, helping in the office, at events, and with monitoring our conservation easements.

 Conservancy efforts are focused in three main places:

 A conservation easement is a voluntary but legally binding agreement between a landowner and a land trust to conserve a property’s natural values.
 The owner retains title to the land and continues to live on the land and to use it within the terms of the easement.
 A landowner can still sell the land or pass it to heirs.
 Subsequent owners are also bound by the terms of the easement.